wealthbot-io/wealthbot/README.md

 * Run `docker-compose build` in the root folder
 * Then `docker-compose up -d`

-Once complete, simply go to http://local.wealthbot.io in your browser to see the wealthbot.io demo landing page.
+Once complete, simply go to http://wealthbot.localhost in your browser to see the wealthbot.io demo landing page.

 Note: To use the app you'll need to setup an SMTP server with authentication.
-The config is in wealthbot/app/config/parameters.yml.
+The config is in .env Environment file.
 Digital Ocean has [a good writeup on how to use your Gmail account](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server) for this.

 If you want to take a look around your docker container you can `docker-compose exec wealthbot_php_1 bash`.

-To access Kibana (ELK Stack) go to http://local.wealthbot.io:81/
+To access Kibana (ELK Stack) go to http://wealthbot.localhost:81/

 We strongly recommend running all console commands inside the docker container.